taneltorn/CoverHunterFolkERA/README.md

 # Requirements

+1. Either:
   1. Apple computer with an Apple M-series chip
+  2. Other computer with an Nvidia GPU
 2. python3 (minimum version uncertain, tested on 3.11)
+3. PyTorch with either CUDA or MPS support enabled.
-3. sox and therefore also a Java runtime
+4. sox and therefore also a Java runtime

 # Usage

-Clone this repo or download it to a folder on your Mac.
-Run the following Terminal commands from that folder.
+Clone this repo or download it to a folder on your computer.
+Run the following Unix commands from that folder.

 ## Data Preparation